thedges/PSChatBotPack/README.md

 5. Update Community pages in Community Builder
     1. Navigate to Setup → Feature Settings → Communities → All Communities.
 Click Builder on the relevant Community.
     2. Add js snippet to header
-        a.
-Click the Gear on the left hand panel (Settings).
+        1. Click the Gear on the left hand panel (Settings).
 Choose Advanced, and then click Edit Head Markup.
-        b.
-Paste the code below in the head code
+        2. Paste the code below in the head code
-        c.
-Click Save
+        3. Click Save

 ```
 <style>